 - 2.3.1.2.
 The identity of an individual authorized to represent and make binding commitments and management determinations for the Manufacturer (management representative).
 The following information is required for the management representative: - 2.3.1.2.1.
 Name and title. - 2.3.1.2.2.
 Mailing and physical addresses. - 2.3.1.2.3.
 Telephone number, fax number, and e-mail address. - 2.3.1.3.
 The identity of an individual authorized to provide technical information on behalf of the Manufacturer (technical representative).
 The following information is required for the technical representative: - 2.3.1.3.1.
 Name and title. - 2.3.1.3.2.
 Mailing and physical addresses. - 2.3.1.3.3.
 Telephone number, fax number, and e-mail address. - 2.3.1.4.
 The Manufacturer's written policies regarding its quality assurance system.
 This policy must be consistent with guidance provided in the VVSG and this Manual. - 2.3.1.5.
-The Manufacturer's written polices regarding internal procedures for controlling and managing changes to and versions of its voting systems.
+The Manufacturer's written policies regarding internal procedures for controlling and managing changes to, and versions of, its voting systems.
 Such polices shall be consistent with this Manual and guidance provided in the VVSG. - 2.3.1.6.
-The Manufacturer's written polices on document retention.
-Such policies must be consistent with the requirements of this Manual. - 2.3.1.7.
+The Manufacturer's written policies on document retention.
+Such policies must be consistent with the requirements of this Manual.

 A list of all manufacturing and/or assembly facilities used by the Manufacturer and the name and contact information of a person at each facility.
-The following information is required for a person at each facility: - 2.3.1.7.1.
-Name and title. - 2.3.1.7.2.
-Mailing and physical addresses. - 2.3.1.7.3.
-Telephone number, fax number, and e-mail address.
+The term "manufacturing and/or assembly facilities" applies to facilities that provide the following manufacturing services:

+- 2.3.1.6.1 Final system configuration and loading of programs for customer delivery. - 2.3.1.6.2.
+Manufacturing of component units of the voting system. - 2.3.1.6.3.
+Manufacturing of major sub-assemblies of the voting system.